blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - ii.
 When it speaks about physical entity like tree, there in no other way of interpretation whereas when it speaks about culture, language becomes sensitive
 - iii.
 Origins of Language:
 - Toshihiko Izutsu’s theory
-- Refer to “Ethico-Religious Concepts in the Qur’an” by him
+- Refer to "Ethico-Religious Concepts in the Qur’an" by him
 - iv.
 Arabic Culture was redefined
 - Karam doesn’t mean you starve and give all to guests rather you take and give what remains off to the guests
 - v.
 Language has ethical and religious significance